kcao22/webscraping_ds_salaries/README.md

  ## Web Scraping

-Using Selenium, I build a web scraping tool for Glassdoor, a job searching service.
+Using Selenium, I built a web scraping tool for Glassdoor, a job searching service.
 Each job posting scraped from Glassdoor was found with a "data scientist" keyword search and was done irrespective of location and minimum or maximum salaries.
 5,000 jobs were scraped from the following link: https://www.glassdoor.com/Job/data-scientist-jobs-SRCH_KO0,14.htm.
 From each job post, the following data points were immediately available upon clicking the "Show More" drop down and thus were collected:

  - Company Name
  - Job Name